Before your ovulation is confirmed

 As you continue to add more data during your cycle, the algorithm may also come to recalculate the day you most likely ovulated if your newly added data supports this.

-If the algorithm does not have enough data to narrow down the exact ovulation day before the end of the cycle, it will be able to do so once you start a new cycle.
+If the algorithm doesn’t have enough data to narrow down the exact ovulation day before the end of the cycle, it may be able to do so once you start a new cycle.
 Since your luteal phase usually remains rather stable from cycle to cycle (although the length can vary from person to person), your average luteal phase length gives some additional information about the timing of your ovulation.